codeigniter4/CodeIgniter4/contributing/workflow.md

 -------

-If your PR is accepted and merged into the shared repository, you can delete that branch in your github repository as well as locally.
+If your PR is accepted and merged into the shared repository, you can delete that branch in your GitHub repository as well as locally.